 Refracting is a big word that means bending light rays.
 If a person has vision trouble, it's often a refractive problem.
 Glasses or contact lenses work so well because they can correct refractive problems.
 In other words, they bend the light rays in a way that lets you see more clearly.

-Laser surgery also can correct some vision problems, but it's not recommended for kids because they're still growing.
+Laser surgery also can correct some vision problems, but it's not allowed for kids because they're still growing.

 Nearsighted and Farsighted — Which Is Which?

 Nearsightedness and farsightedness are common refractive problems.
 It's easy to get the two confused:

 - Nearsighted (also called myopia) means someone can see stuff that's near, like a book, but has trouble seeing stuff that's far away.

 - Farsighted (also called hyperopia) means someone can see stuff that's far away clearly, but has more trouble seeing up close (like reading the print in a book).
 Some farsightedness in kids is normal because they can focus their eyes to make up the difference.
 But some kids are very farsighted and need glasses or contact lenses.